 - Avoid additional treatments in the treated area for the next 7 days.

-You will be able to go back to your normal activities right after treatment, but your practitioner may ask you to take the day off from exercise or other strenuous activity.
-Alcohol consumption should be avoided before and the day of the treatment.
+You will be able to go back to your normal activities straight after treatment, but your practitioner may ask you to take the day off from exercise or other strenuous activity.
+Alcohol consumption should be avoided before and on the day of the treatment.
 Makeup can be applied after 2 hours.
-This is to allowed the injection site to close and avoid infection.
-Ice maybe applied onto the injected area to reduce swelling and discomfort.
+This is all to allow the injection site to close and avoid infection.
+Ice may be applied to the injected area to reduce swelling and discomfort.

 Hyaluronic acid fillers tend to be the most temporary option.
 These will typically last from 6 months to 2 years.
 Injections to the lips will wear out a little faster than those to the cheeks.
 Certain hyaluronic acid fillers, such as Juverderm VOLUMA, are formulated to last longer, but are usually limited to certain areas, such as the cheeks, chin and jaw.

 Not to forget, hyaluronic acid injections are temporary and completely reversible.
-If for some reason, you are not satisfied with the results, your practitioner will advise you and can inject an antidote to dissolve the unwanted filler, restoring you to your natural appearance.
+If for any reason, you are not completely satisfied with the results, your practitioner will advise you and can inject an antidote to dissolve the unwanted filler, restoring you to your natural appearance.